 66931009 – Hypercalcemia

-- Primary hyperparathyroidism – parathyroid hormone (PTH) will be elevated in primary hyperparathyroidism and should be low in drug-induced hypercalcemia (except lithium use).
+- Primary hyperparathyroidism – PTH will be elevated in primary hyperparathyroidism and should be low in drug-induced hypercalcemia (except in lithium use).

 - Tertiary hyperparathyroidism (renal failure)

-- Hypercalcemia of malignancy – may have elevated PTH-related protein, elevated 1,25-dihydroxyvitamin D, or evidence of bony metastases.
+- Malignancy – May have elevated PTH-related protein, elevated 1,25-dihydroxyvitamin D, or evidence of bony metastases.

 - Immobility (increased bone calcium reabsorption)